-I absolutely love a night on the town with my hubbie.
+I love getting dressed up and hitting the town with my husband.

 But life happens.
 Babysitter canceled, the budget is too tight, kids get sick and the list goes one.